jmpeterson18460/SmashUp_App/README.md

 After recording the user's information, the user will click the next button and input the other players' information.

 ## MyGameLog
 Once a game has been submitted, the user will be taken to the MyGameLog page.
 Here the user can see all of the games he or she has inputted.
-If there is a mistake in one of the entries, the user can edit a game by click on the pencil icon.
-If the user wants to delete a game, he or she can click on the garabage icon
+If there is a mistake in one of the entries, the user can edit a game by clicking on the pencil icon.
+If the user wants to delete a game, he or she can click on the garabage icon.

 ![VSCode Toolbar](documentation/images/mygamelog.png)